apache/shardingsphere/document/current/content/features/sharding/use-norms/sql.en.md

 weight = 1
 +++

-Because of the flexibility and complexity of SQL syntax and the different handling for SQL queries for distributed databases and single database, not all of the SQLs can be used in Sharding-Sphere.

-This section lists the supported SQL syntax and the unsupported SQL syntax for user to look up.
-In the future, more and more SQL syntax will be supported in Sharding-Sphere.
+Since the syntax of SQL is flexible and complex and query situations of distributed databases and stand-alone databases are not identical with each other, SQLs incompatible with stand-alone databases are hard to avoid.

+To try to avoid traps for users, this document has listed identified available SQL types and unavailable SQL types.

+It is inevitably to have some SQLs that have not been listed yet, welcome to supplement for that.
+We will also try to support those unavailable SQLs in future versions.

-## Supported SQL
+## Available SQL

-Fully support DQL, DML and DDL.
-Support pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN(cannot support cross database).
-Example for DQL:
+Fully available for DQL, DML and DDL.
+Available for pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN(cannot support cross database).
+Here is an example of a most complex kind of DQL:

 - Main SELECT